 M&A Career Tips from Eli Kemmerer, Partner at RSM

 M&A is an exciting area.
-Small and big global companies try their best to add value to their businesses with M&A, and we read almost every day about billion-dollar deals.
+Small and big global companies try their best to add value to their businesses with M&A, and we read about billion-dollar deals almost daily.
 In my M&A Playbook, we discuss the M&A process and best practices, but how do you start a career in M&A?
 And how do you advance from more focused M&A jobs to the overall responsibility for M&A transactions?
 Is there only one way or many different approaches?
 I spoke with Eli Kemmerer, Partner Transaction Advisory Services at RSM, who has a long, successful career in M&A, about those topics and what tips he can give.

 How Do I Start a Career in M&A?